cleanmedia/cloudtools/README.md

 abu b objname
 ```

-Restore the object objname.7z from the S3 bucket to the local directory and decrypt/unpack it.
+Restore the object objname.7z from the S3 bucket to the local subdirectory objname and decrypt/unpack it.
 ```bash
 abu r objname
 ```